zukixa/cool-ai-stuff/README.md

-# Awesome Free AI APIs
+# "Awful" Free AI APIs

 This repository contains a list of free to use AI APIs.